Muscogee: Pre-removal (late 18th–early 19th centuries)

+While the women agreed with many of the changes and reforms that started happening from Hawkins' plan, they refused to submit to the patriarchy, and they used the economic changes to their advantage.

+The Creeks had started to gain property of their own, and Hawkins had said that "they had began to know the value of property and the necessity of defending it".
+From the lead of Hawkins, the Creeks had formed a national police force to force Muscogees to "respect their neighbor's property", also because there were some Creeks who were protective of their land and violent in the defense of the land.

+There were different changes in the settlement, those who were going by Hawkins' plan of civilization and those who didn't go along with the plan that was happening under fenced communities in the Deep South.
+This was causing conflict between the Creek settlements.

 For years, Hawkins met with chiefs on his porch to discuss matters.
 He was responsible for the longest period of peace between the settlers and the tribe, overseeing 19 years of peace.
 In 1805, the Lower Creeks ceded their lands east of the Ocmulgee to Georgia, with the exception of the sacred burial mounds of the Ocmulgee Old Fields.
 They allowed a Federal Road linking New Orleans to Washington, D.C. to be built through their territory.
 A number of Muscogee chiefs acquired slaves and created cotton plantations, grist mills and businesses along the Federal Road.
 In 1806, Fort Benjamin Hawkins was built on a hill overlooking the Ocmulgee Old Fields, to protect expanding settlements and serve as a reminder of U.S. rule.

 Hawkins was disheartened and shocked by the outbreak of the Creek War, which destroyed his life work of improving the Muscogee quality of life.
 Hawkins saw much of his work toward building a peace destroyed in 1812.
 A faction of Muscogee joined the Pan-American Indian movement of Tenskwatawa and Tecumseh, rejecting accommodation with white settlers and adaptation of European-American culture.
 Although Hawkins personally was never attacked, he was forced to watch an internal civil war among the Muscogee develop into a war with the United States.